 Other histamine resources:

-#1 – DAO supplementation to supply the enzyme that breaks down histamine:
+#1 – Supplements that support DAO, the enzyme that breaks down histamine:

 - Histoplex-AB (by Biotics Research, doesn’t contain DAO specifically but contains immunomodulating properties for fewer reactions)